AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Final Report.md

 In the second half of the semester, the C-NARC team will be focused on finding the attachment rate of coagulant nanoparticles to clay particles.
 This will be important in finding optimal flow rates and turbidity levels in which minimal head loss occurs so the least amount of coagulant is wasted in Aguaclara plants.

 ## Future Work
 Currently, the team was able to find out the number of nanoparticles sticking to the flocculator wall, however, the team still needs to figure out the number of nanoparticles sticking to clay and in suspension.
-The first information the team needs to find out would be how many coagulant nanoparticles there are in total in the solution so the team can eliminate the amount sticking to the wall.
-To do that, the team will be using the information that there is 0.1418 g/L of Al and find out the molecular formula ([Al<sub>n</sub>(OH)<sub>m</sub>Cl<sub>3n-m</sub>]<sub>x</sub>) using the known basicity (m/3n).
-After that, the team can use the density of Al to figure out initial volume concentration of the coagulant stock solution.

-After the team figures out the total number of coagulant nanoparticles in suspension and ~~sticking~~ **[stuck]** to the clay, the issue the team **[has]** ~~is still having~~ is that the team is not sure how to figure out the number of nanoparticles stuck to clay versus the number of nanoparticles in suspension.
+After the team figures out the total number of coagulant nanoparticles in suspension and stuck **[stuck-AddressedAL]** to the clay, the issue the team **[has-AddressedAL]** has is that the team is not sure how to figure out the number of nanoparticles stuck to clay versus the number of nanoparticles in suspension.

 An additional challenge for the team would be figuring out how the difference in NTU affects the number of nanoparticles in the three different locations **[Why at the 3 different locations?
 It isn't clear from the next sentence that NTU would affect the three locations differently, since it seems to apply universally.
-And is the next sentence a valid assumption or something that is just used as an example that may not be true?]**.
-For example, at higher NTU there would be no coagulant in suspension because the coagulant would be mainly attaching to clay.
+And is the next sentence a valid assumption or something that is just used as an example that may not be true?-AddressedAL]**.
+For example, at higher NTU there would be less coagulant in suspension and on the flocculator wall because there are more clay particles for the coagulant nanoparticles to attach to.

 Furthermore, the team will run an additional test using only water and coagulant.
 While it is expected that there will be a linear change in slopes between the different sections in the flocculator, it may show a nonlinear decrease in the particles on the wall.
 This could be explained by the fact that some clay particles attached to coagulant are sticking to the flocculator wall together.